CHEMLEV/LocalServicesBoard/README.md

-This a project by a group of Whitecliffe student to develope a local service board
+This a project by a group of Whitecliffe students to develope a local service board